huggingface/peft/docs/source/accelerate/deepspeed.md

 ## More resources
 You can also refer this blog post [Falcon 180B Finetuning using 🤗 PEFT and DeepSpeed](https://medium.com/@sourabmangrulkar/falcon-180b-finetuning-using-peft-and-deepspeed-b92643091d99) on how to finetune 180B Falcon model on 16 A100 GPUs on 2 machines.

+# Use PEFT QLoRA and DeepSpeed with ZeRO3 for finetuning large models on a single GPU

 # Use PEFT and DeepSpeed with ZeRO3 and CPU Offloading for finetuning large models on a single GPU
 This section of guide will help you learn how to use our DeepSpeed [training script](https://github.com/huggingface/peft/blob/main/examples/conditional_generation/peft_lora_seq2seq_accelerate_ds_zero3_offload.py).
 You'll configure the script to train a large model for conditional generation with ZeRO-3 and CPU Offload.